iden3/circom_old/TUTORIAL.md

 If every thing works ok, this method should return true.

-If you just change any bit in the parameters, you can check that the result will be false.
+If you change any bit in the parameters, the result will be veryfiable false.

 ## Bonus track

 We can fix the circuit to not accept one as any of the values by adding some extra constraints.

-Here the trick is that we use the property that 0 has no inverse.  so `(a-1)` should not have an inverse.
+Here the trick is that we use the property that 0 has no inverse.
+So `(a-1)` should not have an inverse.

-that means that `(a-1)*inv = 1` will be inpossible to match if `a` is one.
+That means that `(a-1)*inv = 1` will be inpossible to match if `a` is 1.

 We just calculate inv by `1/(a-1)`